September is Our Kick Off Month

-Our club year starts in September and we are thrilled to be back together for our meetings and events.
-We continue to meet with a combination of in person and Zoom meetings.
+Our club year kicks off in September and we are thrilled to be back together for our meetings and events.

 Examples of our Programming:

-The holiday season brought a very busy and creative opportunity for Hudson Garden Club.
+The holiday season brings a very busy and creative opportunity for Hudson Garden Club.

-We created beautiful holiday swags for Hudson’s Christkindl Market and then installed the swags on each artisan booth.
+We create beautiful holiday swags for Hudson’s Christkindl Market and then install the swags on each artisan booth.

 Kitchen Table Flowers, a Flower Arranging Demonstration